openKolibri/halo-90/readme.md

 | WEEE                     | No  (yearly fee)          |

 ## Licence
 The product was designed by Sawaiz Syed for Kolibri.
 Kolibri owns all protected IP.
-Everything that not otherwise stated as being protected IP (e.g. firmware, PCB design, documentation) is released under permissive copyleft licenses.
+Everything that is not otherwise stated as being protected IP (e.g. firmware, PCB design, documentation) is released under permissive copyleft licenses.

 | Sector        | License      | Verison |
 | ------------- | ------------ | -------:|